RecursiveMachines/CRT-Plot/README.md

 # CRT-Plot
-A tiny Python tool that converts a JPG (or any image) into an SVG made of CRT-style raster “beam” lines—built specifically for pen plotting with only three gel pens: Red, Green, Blue (no blended colors).
+A tiny Python tool that converts a JPG (or any image) into an SVG made of CRT-style raster “beam” lines.
+Built specifically for pen plotting with only three gel pens: Red, Green, Blue (no blended colors).
 Perfect for RGB subpixel / scanline aesthetics on black paper.
 What it makes

 The SVG is drawn row-by-row like a TV raster scan